-- monitoring the stakeholders' perceptions and opinions by surveys and other research tools; - monitoring the public opinion, issues, and trends that might evolve in social risk; - setting out the mechanisms that enable internal or external stakeholders to raise complaints and concerns (such as grievance, whistleblowing mechanisms, contact centres, publicly accessible e-mail addresses, internal process for communicating critical concerns, etc.); - setting out efficient processes to manage social risks in all respective business areas; - addressing social risks in business continuity plans (BCP).
+- monitoring the stakeholders' perceptions and opinions by surveys and other research tools; - monitoring the public opinion, issues, and trends that might evolve in social risk; - setting out the mechanisms that enable internal or external stakeholders to raise complaints and concerns (such as grievance, whistleblowing mechanisms, contact centres, publicly accessible e-mail addresses, internal process for communicating critical concerns, etc.); - setting out efficient processes to manage social risks in all respective business areas; - addressing social risks in business continuity plans (BCP). - I. Description of setting limits to social risk and cases to trigger escalation and exclusion in the case of breaching these limits m.

-- Chapter, ESG Risks in credit risk management, sub-chapter ESMS Environmental and Social Risk Management System in the 2023 NLB Group Sustainability Report, available on the NLB webpage nlb-sustainability. - The full list of sustainable economic activities (environmental and social ones) promoted by NLB Group is described in NLB Group Sustainability Policy, available on the Bank's webpage nlb-sustainability. - I. Description of setting limits to social risk and cases to trigger escalation and exclusion in the case of breaching these limits m.
 Description of the link (transmission channels) between social risks with credit risk, liquidity and funding risk, market risk, operational risk, and reputational risk in the risk management framework

-Please refer to section (q) of environmental qualitative disclosures, as described procedure applies also for social risks.
+Please refer to section (q) of environmental qualitative disclosures, as the described procedure also applies for social risks.